 - Maximum entries, two (2); however, only one (1) may be accepted.
 (Entrance fee is the same for one or two entries.)

 - Work must be for sale.
 Not-For-Sale (NFS) works will not be accepted.
 A 20% commission from sales will be required by the Woman’s Art Club of Cincinnati (WACC).

 - Work must have been created within the last 3 years and not have previously been in a juried exhibition.

-- Frames Frames are required for most 2-D pieces — exceptions are gallery-wrap stretched canvas showing no bare or stapled edges, wall-mounted pieces designed to be displayed without frames (for example: fabric pieces, works on panels, wall sculptures, 2-D glass art, etc.) All works must be delivered ready-to-hang with all appropriate hanging hardware — saw-tooth hangers are not appropriate and will not be accepted.
+- Frames are required for most 2-D pieces — exceptions are gallery & museum wrap stretched canvases that are at least 1.5” deep, showing no bare or stapled edges; wall-mounted pieces designed to be displayed without frames (for example: fabric pieces, works on panels, wall sculptures; and 2-D glass art, etc.) All works must be hand-delivered and ready-to-hang with all appropriate hanging hardware.
+Saw-tooth hangers are not appropriate and will not be accepted.